 AMI Farm at Augusta Health

-Augusta Health has partnered with Allegheny Mountain Institute (AMI) to develop a sustainable production farm utilizing organic practices on Augusta Health's campus.
+Starting in 2018, Augusta Health partnered with Allegheny Mountain Institute (AMI) to develop a sustainable production farm utilizing sustainable practices on Augusta Health’s campus.
 The purpose of the farm is threefold:

 - to create a nutrition education hub for the community to teach sustainable agriculture practices

 - to offer nutrient-dense food solutions to community members with chronic disease diagnosis or low food access

 The AMI Farm at Augusta Health offers a production farm and community venue for healthy food and nutrition education.
 Collaborating with Allegheny Mountain Institute allows Augusta Health to continue to achieve its mission of promoting the well-being of our community through access to excellent care by providing access to nutrient-dense foods.
 The AMI Farm at Augusta Health empowers our patients, employees, and community visitors to make healthful food choices.